zuohuahua/Elastos.RT/DevDoc/docs/getting_started.md

 $ source ~/Elastos.RT/Setup/SetEnv.sh arm_android
 or
 $ source ~/Elastos.RT/Setup/SetEnv.sh
-then choose the index number of _arm_android_ item from the numbered list
+then choose the index number of "arm_android" item from the numbered list
 ```

 2. emake